-The headliners are confirmed as Fall Out Boy, Kendrick Lamar, Kings of Leon, and Panic At The Disco, with Travis Scott, Post Malone, Dua Lipa, Courteeners, The Used, The Joy Formidable, Pendulum, The Vaccines, and many more acts announced, and more still to be revealed.
+The headliners are confirmed as Fall Out Boy, Kendrick Lamar, Kings of Leon, and Panic At The Disco, with Travis Scott, Post Malone, Dua Lipa, N.E.R.D, Courteeners, The Used, The Joy Formidable, Pendulum, The Vaccines, and many more.

-For the line-up details as available, please see the line-up page.
+For the line-up details including day and stage splits please see the line-up page.